Superstring Perturbation Theory Revisited: Open And/Or Unoriented Strings

 What happens is rather \cite{GS,CaiPol} that an R-R tadpole leads to an anomaly -- a failure of gauge invariance.
 This is a more serious deficiency than an infrared divergence.
 An infrared divergence in perturbation theory can possibly be eliminated by expanding around a different -- possibly time-dependent -- classical solution.
 But an anomaly not related to any infrared divergence is an overall inconsistency of a theory, independent of the choice of a particular classical state or quantum solution.
 To be more exact, it is clear in field theory that anomalies are not affected by the choice of a quantum state, or of a classical solution around which one expands in order to do perturbation theory.
 One expects the same in string theory, though string theory is not well enough understood to make it possible to make this statement completely clear.

 The classic example \cite{GS,GStwo} of a scattering amplitude that is affected by R-R tadpoles is the one-loop contribution to scattering of massless bosonic open-string states.
 We aim here to study this example in the framework of the present paper.
 The worldsheets $\Sigma$ that contribute to open-string scattering at one-loop order are a cylinder or a Mobius strip.
 We focus on the ``single trace'' contribution to the scattering amplitude.
 This means that if $\Sigma$ is a cylinder, we take all open-string vertex operator insertions $\V_1,\dots,\V_\sn$ on its left boundary component, which we call $\partial_\ell\Sigma$ (fig. \ref{clandy}).
+It will become clear that the anomaly arises precisely in this case.
 If $\Sigma$ is a Mobius strip, it has only one boundary component, which we again call $\partial_\ell\Sigma$.
 As the width $s$ of $\Sigma$ goes to infinity, $\Sigma$ undergoes a closed-string degeneration (fig. \ref{cilandy}) with $\Sigma_\ell$ a disc with $\n$ open-string insertions and $\Sigma_r$ a disc or a copy of $\Bbb{RP}^2$.
 For the case that the closed string propagating from left to right in fig. \ref{clandy} is in the R-R sector, we want to investigate whether this type of closed-string degeneration, which is associated to R-R tadpoles, leads to infrared divergences and/or anomalies.

 Whether $\Sigma$ is a cylinder or a Mobius strip, its closed oriented double cover $\hat\Sigma$ has genus 1.
 A spin structure on $\hat\Sigma$ is specified by a pair of binary choices.
 We fix one of these choices by asking that the closed-string state propagating from left to right in fig. \ref{clandy} should be in the R-R sector.
 This still leaves another binary choice to determine the spin structure of $\hat\Sigma$.
 This second binary choice will determine whether the spin structure of $\hat\Sigma$ is either odd or even.
 From a spacetime point of view, the resulting scattering amplitudes are parity-violating (odd spin structure on $\hat\Sigma$) or parity-conserving (even spin structure).
 We will consider both cases.